DILG, PNP ask barangay officials, public to help keep New Year 2026 celebrations orderly

-The Philippine National Police (PNP) on Sunday urged barangay officials and the public to help ensure that New Year 2026 celebrations will be safe and orderly.
+The Philippine National Police (PNP) on Sunday urged barangay officials and the public to help ensure that the New Year 2026 celebrations will be safe and orderly.

 “The PNP reminds our kababayans to strictly observe safety while celebrating the New Year.
 Ilang araw bago ang mismong Bagong Taon, nakapagtala na tayo ng humigit-kumulang 100 indibidwal na nasugatan dahil sa paputok,” PNP acting chief Police Lieutenant General Jose Melencio Nartatez, Jr. said, according to a media release.